Rize Province: Geology

 Part of the Pontic Mountains (Eastern Black Sea Mts.), Rize was formed in the Palaeozoic period.
 Valleys first appeared during the Cretaceous period and have since expanded due to erosion.

 Climate

 The region's climate is characterized by relatively mild to warm temperatures and evenly distributed precipitation throughout the year.
 The Köppen Climate Classification subtypes for this climate are Cfa (Humid Subtropical Climate) and Cfb (Oceanic Climate).

 Culture

-Cuisine

-Traditional cuisine in the city quite rich and the anchovy forms the basic for many of the dishes peculiar to the region.
-Soups, salads, pilafs and even desserts are made of anchovy.
-Some of the local dishes are hamsi buğulama (boiled anchovy), hamsi stew, and kamsi köfte (anchovy meatballs).
-Lahana çorbası (cabbage soup), muhlama (made of cheese, cornmeal and butter) and pides (pita bread topped with various fillings) are also other local delicacies.

 Rize tea

 Rize tea is a major agricultural product to the region and has changed the local economy.
 Rize Province is also one of the largest consumers of Rize tea too.

 The province of Rize has prided itself of being the largest tea producer within Turkey.
 In 2021, the Rize Commerce Exchange started the construction of a seven-floor building in the shape of the traditional tulip-shaped tea glasses called ince belli, in hopes to boost local tourism.

 Folk dances and traditional costumes

 Folk dancers perform horon energetically when it is accompanied by kemenche.
 However this folk dance can also be accompanied by Tulum or kaval.
 Folk dancers wear traditional costumes while performing horon.
 Men wear shirt, vest, jacket, zipka (pants made of wool and gathered at knees) and black boots.
 On their jackets are silver embroideries, amulets, and hemayils with religion expressions put inside these small silver containers to br protected against evil's eye.
 On the other hand, women dancers wear colorful dresses and traditional hand painted head scarves including various motifs.